FAQ - End-of-study-scholarship

 Yes.

-+ I have already received a scholarship for my Bachelor thesis.
-Now I am about to start my Master thesis.
++ I have already received a scholarship for my Bachelor's program.
+Now I am about to finish my Master's program.
 May I apply for a scholarship?

 Yes.

-+ I already receive a scholarship through public funds.
++ I already received a scholarship through public funds.
 May I apply?

 If students receive a partial scholarship through public funds, supplemental funding is permitted up to the amount of a full scholarship.